Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Research Roadmap

 In our context, the \lof provides an iterative refinement of test specification and execution, where each level adds an additional degree of assurance.
 Currently, the four proposed levels (\lof[0] to \lof[3], cf.~Sec.~\ref{sec:solution}) are, however, still rather coarse-grained.
 One dedicated area for further research thus is a comprehensive description and specification of the proposed levels.
 For example, Software-In-the-Loop (SITL) tests may be further refined into multiple \lof based on simulator capabilities.
 Simulators with realistic environmental models or physics engines would rank higher within \lof-1 than those with minimal environmental or low-fidelity physics simulations.

-Another promising avenue of research in the context of \loffulls is to align them with already established measurement systems used to assess the maturity of a technology, e.g., the Technology readiness levels (TRLs)~\cite{olechowski2015technology}.
-Incorporating such fine-grained levels into the safety analysis process, by making them part of the safety assurance case, would further strengthen the safety verdict depending on the reached level.

 $\bullet$ \textbf{Mapping Simulator Capabilities:} Simulation environments currently cover a wide range of features and functionalities with various \lofs.
 While in the automotive domain, highly sophisticated, feature-rich simulation environments exist (e.g.~CARLA), other areas still lack sophisticated simulation support.
-Particularly for sUAS systems, there is a need for standardized simulation support that enables methodological testing and validation~\cite{agrawal2023requirements}.
+Particularly for sUAS, there is a need for standardized simulation support that enables methodological testing and validation~\cite{agrawal2023requirements}.
 To bridge the gap between simulation and testing, we are currently conducting an extensive literature analysis on sUAS simulation environments, with the goal of documenting commonalities and variability alongside the different features that are available, similar to the automotive domain~\cite{thorn2018framework}.
 This will not only deliver a better overview of existing solutions but --- more importantly --- provide the foundation for (automatically) mapping different \lofs.
 We envision a structured description of capabilities for simulation environments, similar to a feature model.
-For example, AirSim provides features for modeling and rendering 3D environments, including geospatial and weather data.
+For example, AirSim, based on Unreal Game Engine Technology, provides features for modeling and rendering 3D environments, including geospatial and weather data.
 This information can in turn be used to inform the \lof of a certain test story (or determine the desired \lof of a test story to be executed in a specific execution context), and automatically generate the respective setup and configuration scripts for test execution.
-This readily delivers a continuous testing process where simulation runs can be executed in a CI/CD DevOps process, to establish traceability among implemented and tested requirements, necessary simulator configurations, and corresponding test outcomes.
+As a result, simulation runs can be executed in a CI/CD DevOps process, allowing traceability between implemented requirements, simulator configurations, and test results.